henley-regatta/adventofcode2020/README.md

 The cool system kids are all dropping C for Rust these days....

   * `day1part1.rs` - Same algorithm as before (flaws and all) but in Rust.
+  * `day3part2.rs` - Not sure how I feel about this one.
+Same algorithm as other implementations, but one seems to spend a _lot_ of time fighting the compiler and working out how Rust likes to pass things around instead of focussing on the problem at hand.

 Interestingly, this code is about 2x faster than the Go implementation, but default compilation (`rustc day1part1.rs`) produces a binary 2x bigger.
 BUT after `strip`ping both,